timjogorman/RicherEventDescription/guidelines.md

 and preconditioning as a subtype of temporal link rather than as a link of its own.
 However, causation and preconditioning are inherently
 temporal: a precondition necessarily must occur BEFORE the EVENT which it has preconditioned.
-In case of causation, the cause will \textit{start BEFORE the effect in the vast majority of cases, but the cause and the effect can eventually OVERLAP, like running and sweating.
+In case of causation, the cause will start BEFORE the effect in the vast majority of cases, but the cause and the effect can eventually OVERLAP, like running and sweating.
 Nevertheless, CAUSE indicates that the cause started BEFORE the effect, and thus,